pajamaw/GetAngry/README.md

 * Searchable bill queries (currently limited by how many bills you have decided to load - pressing the view additional button will increase your search ability)

 Features being finalized:
+* Ensuring all house-level representatives are displayed for their respective states (via proper integration of the govtrack api)
+* User profile
-* User profile that allows you to save certain bills and representatives and watch them
+* User profile allows you to save certain bills and representatives and watch them
 * D3 Visualizations of the money that Representatives have receieved and from who
 * D3 Visualizations of the money that bills have received and from who
 * more direct information on the sponsor's of the bills ( in addition to financial information)